 One point the show emphasizes is that, despite the fact the main character seems to trivialize his recovery, a support system is necessary to sustain sobriety for a lifetime.

 Whether you’re in residential treatment for addiction or using a supportive community to sustain your recovery, it’s important that you never try to do it alone.
-If you or a loved one are struggling with alcoholism or other addiction, contact the Florida House Experience today and learn how to get help.
+If you or a loved one are struggling with alcoholism or other addiction, contact FHE Health today and learn how to get help.